ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-alias.md

 SantiagoVV
 ```

-## Example: Search for repos inside an organization
+## Exercise: Search for repos inside an organization

 Let us search for repos inside our organization using GitHub API v3: